adnene-guessoum/landing-page/README.md

 flexbox, images, header, content,...

-Result: not pixel perfect but close enough (small application project). works well when resizing image. learned a lot. moving on.
+Result: not pixel perfect but close enough (small application project). works well when resizing webpage. learned a lot. moving on.